rain-on/pantheon/docs/Reference/JSON-RPC-API-Methods.md

 `result` : *Object|Boolean* - Object with synchronization status data or `false`, when not synchronizing:

-* `startingBlock` : *quantity* - Index of the highest block on the blockchain when the network synchronization starts.
+* `startingBlock` : *quantity* - Index of the highest block on the blockchain when the multicaster synchronization starts.

     If you start with an empty blockchain, the starting block is the beginning of the blockchain (`startingBlock` = 0).